 Changes to annual and seasonal precipitation can have large but slow-moving implications for infrastructure systems and environments designed or adapted to historical conditions.
-Dryer summers may increase the risks of drought, including associated harms to important urban ecosystems that Milwaukee County residents rely on such as the urban forest.
-And wetter winters will invariably be associated with larger volumes of snow, including associated management costs.
-While adaptation efforts typically focus on mitigating the effects of severe weather events like large storms and natural disasters like floods, slow drifts in climate averages are also relevant to long-term climate planning.
+Dryer summers may increase the risks of drought, including associated harms to important urban ecosystems that Milwaukee County residents have access to such as the urban forest.
+And wetter winters will invariably be associated with larger volumes of snow, including associated management costs - shoveling, deicing, etc. While adaptation efforts typically focus on mitigating the effects of severe weather events like large storms and natural disasters like floods, slow drifts in climate averages are also relevant to long-term climate planning.
 Infrastructure and community impacts associated with dryer summers and wetter winters are identified in Table 9.